 This Day in Colonial Wine History

 Mexican-owned wineries increased in the later part of the 20th and 21st century.
 They increased after prohibition and continue to contribute to the American wine industry.
 These include Robledo Winery, Valdez Family Winery, Ceja Winery, and Gustavo Wine.

 This Day in Wine History

 June 18, 1913: On this day, Robert Mondavi was born.
-Mondavi contributed significantly to the American wine industry, including introducing varietal rather than the generic classification of wines.
-He established his first winery in the Napa Valley in 1966 and influenced wine production and the reputation of the Napa Valley.
+Mondavi made significant contributions to the American wine industry, including introducing varietal rather than the generic classification of wines.
+He established his winery in the Napa Valley in 1966 and influenced wine production and the reputation of the Napa Valley.
 Mondavi “is credited for bringing worldwide critical acclaim and fame to the wines of Napa Valley.
 His complex Cabernets, Chardonnay, and barrel-aged bottles are highly regarded worldwide.”
 Mondavi made a 25 million donation to the University of California, Davis, in 2001 to establish Robert Mondavi Institute for Wine and Food Science.

 Yara Simón, “Meet the Latino Winemakers of Napa Valley,” Remezcla, May 25, 2016, https://remezcla.com/lists/food/napa-valley-latino-winemakers/.

 Libbie Agran, “The First Father of California Wine: Fray Junípero Serra,” Wine History Project of San Luis Obispo County, September 17, 2018, https://winehistoryproject.org/the-first-father-of-california-wine-fray-junipero-serra/#:~:text=Father%20Serra%20and%20his%20padres.